-You may have a drain problem when you notice that the sink takes a little longer to drain or there’s water pooling around your feet in the shower, and then there’s that strange unpleasant smell.
+You may have a drain problem when you notice that the sink takes a little longer to drain or there’s water pooling around your feet in the shower, and then there’s that strange, unpleasant smell.
 They’re all signs that you may soon be facing a clogged drain.
 And then one day, boom.
 Your drain is blocked completely.
-It’s something you need to deal with quickly, or face the mess of a burst pipe.
+You need to deal with it quickly or face the mess of a burst pipe.

-The drain may be blocked in the trap area (the curve) or it may be a problem outside.
+The drain may be blocked in the trap area (the curve) or a problem outside.

-Always start by removing the excess hair and gunk that has built up at the surface of the drain.
+Always start by removing the excess hair and gunk built up at the surface of the drain.

 Then try any or all of the following:

-Take a wire coat hanger and straighten it out as best you can, then bend one end over to create a small hook.
+Take a wire coat hanger and straighten it out best, then bend one end to create a small hook.
 Push that past the drain cover and start fishing.
 You should be able to get all sorts of hair and nasty stuff out of the drain.
-Remember, you need to be pulling gunk out, not pushing it further.
-When you’ve got as much out as you can, flush with hot water, and it should clear things up nicely.
+Remember, you need to pull gunk out, not push it further when you’ve got as much out as possible; flush with hot water, which should clear things up nicely.

-If you haven’t resorted to tipping caustic drain cleaners down your drain; you can try to fix your clog with a plunger.
+If you haven’t resorted to tipping caustic drain cleaners down your drain, you can try to fix your clog with a plunger.
 This handy tool can break up clogs quickly and easily.
-You may need to have several goes at it to fix the problem.
+You may need to have several goes at it to correct the problem.

 If plunging does not solve your problem, mix ½ a cup of vinegar with a handful of baking soda and pour it down the drain.
 Follow this with several cups of boiling water.
-You can then let this sit overnight and flush with more water in the morning.
+Let this sit overnight and flush with more water in the morning.

-Caustic soda (also known as Sodium Hydroxide) can cause nasty chemical burns so always use rubber gloves and eye protection.
+Caustic soda (also known as Sodium Hydroxide) can cause nasty chemical burns, so always use rubber gloves and eye protection.
 Add 3 cups of caustic soda to about 2 litres of cold water in a bucket (read the instructions on the packet to get it right) and mix it well with an old wooden spoon or stick.
-When it starts to fizz and heat up, pour it into the clogged drain and leave for 20-30 minutes, then flush the drain with boiling water.
+When it starts to fizz and heat up, pour it into the clogged drain, leave for 20-30 minutes, and flush the drain with boiling water.
 Repeat if necessary.

-SAFETY TIP 1: Never use caustic drain cleaners in drains that are totally clogged.
-This can cause the dangerous chemicals to build up in your pipes and cause more damage.
+SAFETY TIP 1: Never use caustic drain cleaners in clogged drains.
+This can cause dangerous chemicals to build up in your pipes and cause more damage.

-SAFETY TIP 2: Never use a plunger on a drain that has caustic drain cleaner in it.
+SAFETY TIP 2: Never use a plunger on a drain with caustic drain cleaner.
 This can cause the dangerous chemicals to splash back out and harm you.

-If you want more advice or you just want it fixed – call us on 1300 601 601.
+If you want more advice or want it fixed – call us on (03) 9511 1336.
 We can unclog your drains quickly and efficiently.
-We also have some great equipment for pinpointing the exact location of clogged areas.
+We also have some excellent equipment for pinpointing the exact location of clogged areas.

 Our special camera picked up a plastic cup blocking this drain.